 U.S. Department of Commerce, Bureau of Industry and Security (BIS) Licenses

 The export and reexport to Cuba of items subject to the Export Administration Regulations (EAR) generally requires a BIS license.
-While there is a general policy of denial for exports and reexports to Cuba of these items subject to the EAR, the EAR states which categories of exports and reexports may generally be approved or reviewed on a case-by-case basis.
+While there is a general policy of denial for most exports and reexports to Cuba of items subject to the EAR, the EAR states which categories of exports and reexports may generally be approved or reviewed on a case-by-case basis.
 In addition, certain types of license exceptions exist for different categories of transactions.
 If the exporter determines the export or reexport transaction meets the criteria of the license exception, the exporter may choose to use the license exception and not apply for a license.

 There is a general policy of approval for the following categories of exports, subject to certain conditions:

 - Medicines and medical devices, whether sold or donated.

 - Telecommunications items that would improve communications to, from, and among the Cuban people.

 - Items necessary to ensure the safety of civil aviation and the safe operation of commercial aircraft engaged in international air transportation.

 - Items necessary for the environmental protection of U.S. and international air quality, waters or coastlines, including items related to renewable energy or energy efficiency.